armory/documentation/_spinnaker/policy_engine.md

     targetPort: 8181
 ```

-## Using OPA to validate pipeline configurations
+## Using the Policy Engine to validate pipeline configurations

 The Policy Engine uses [OPA's Data API](https://www.openpolicyagent.org/docs/latest/rest-api/#data-api) to check pipeline configurations against OPA policies that you set.